franciskershaw/slice-of-pie/README.md

 * Encourage users to return for future browsing and purchases.
 * Have a store that can have products added to it and removed so that the product selection remains fresh.

-*Therefore, a bespoke website using a full stack framework is required to meet the focus and business goals as it is the only way within my current skillset to produce an e-commerce store that is both aesthetically pleasing and contains the necessary features to allow users to browse and checkout securely, with administrators also able to manipulate the backend when needed.*
+*Therefore, a bespoke website using a full stack framework is required to meet the focus and business goals as it is the only way within my current skill set to produce an ecommerce store that is both aesthetically pleasing and contains the necessary features to allow users to browse and checkout securely, with administrators also able to manipulate the backend when needed.*

-At this early stage of planning, it was time to begin researching potential competitors online to get ideas about what features and style choices are prerequisites for an e-commerce store to be successful.
+At this early stage of planning, it was time to begin researching potential competitors online to get ideas about what features and style choices are prerequisites for an ecommerce store to be successful.
 As I believe the product being sold is quite novel, I searched mainly for 'quirky' furniture stores that might lead me in the right direction when making decisions later on.

 The following sites stood out to me and provided inspiration for certain stylistic choices and features that could be implemented: